-Education netiquette is all aspects of elearning.
+Education netiquette includes all aspects of elearning.
 Given, we use of electronics to learn.
 Then, practices are ed tech tips.
 Also, ed tech chat.
 Since, we read and discuss.

-So, customs help make a smooth process.
-For example, discussion, questions, and research are available in related categories.
+So, customs help make knowledge acquisition a smooth process.
+For example, conventions for discussion, questions, and research are available in related categories.
 Electronics offer many resources.

 Education Netiquette Rules

 Here, we have a quick overview of principles rules.
 In addition, education netiquette rules posts for in depth comprehension.